Arksine/katapult/README.md

 Doing so allows CanBoot to detect that no application is present and enter the bootloader.
 This is required to enter the bootloader if you have not configured an alternative method of entry.

+NOTE RP2040: To flash rp2040 targets mcu should be rebooted in system boot mode (usually with _BOOT_ button pressed).
+After that `make flash` command could be used.
+You could also use rp2040 specific mass storage device drag-and-drop method to flash `canboot.uf2` from `out` folder.
+Flashing canboot will erase main application (i.e. klipper), so it should be uploaded with canboot again.

 ## Uploading Klipper
 1) Make sure the `klipper` service stopped.